-This research area aims for an integrated understanding of "multi-sensing systems," which encompass biological sensory systems and the peripheral nervous network, and the development of ways to visualize and control these.
-To achieve this, the Japan Science and Technology Agency (JST) and the Japan Agency for Medical Research and Development (AMED) have simultaneously established four programs (CREST, PRESTO, AMED-CREST, and PRIME), which will promote research while collaborating with each other.
+This research area aims for an integrated understanding of "multi-sensing systems," which encompass programs (CREST, PRESTO, AMED-CREST, and PRIME), which will promote research while collaborating with each other.
 Therefore, this research area has Program Supervisor (PS) for collaborate with four programs in addition to Research Supervisor (RS).
 Also, JST may share with proposal with AMED during the selection process.
 Please be understanding in advance that JST's sharing this proposal with AMED.